‘The Young And The Restless’ Comings And Goings: New Faces Shake Up Genoa City

 It looks like GC will also experience some political buzz as a new politician hits the scene late this month.
 October 28 is a big day for new characters because, in addition to Doris Tillington, Tammy Diamond also makes her way into town.
 Actress Gillian White portrays Tammy, who is a politician.
 Previously, White portrayed China Lee on Days of Our Lives back in 2007, so she may seem familiar to some viewers who are fans of both soaps.

 Also early next month, Simon Black comes to town.
-General Hospital alum, Jeffrey Vincent Parise, portrays the charming but dangerous man who happens to have some unfinished business in Genoa City.
-Parise portrayed Carlos on GH, so soap fans may recognize him when he shows up on November 1 with a score to settle.
+General Hospital alum Jeffrey Vincent Parise portrays the charming but dangerous man who happens to have some unfinished business in Genoa City.
+Parise played Carlos on GH, so soap fans may recognize him when he shows up on November 1 with a score to settle.
 There is no telling who all will end up tangled in this intriguing storyline.
 Parise is scheduled for a multi-episode arc, which could be just in time to stir up some drama for the November sweeps storylines.

 View this post on Instagram